Encapsule/holistic/README.md

         - holodeck - execute your application's @encapsule/holodeck test runner.

-        - appinfo - print holisitic application and platform metadata.
+        - appinfo - print holistic application and platform metadata.

         - platform - print holistic app platform metadata.

-        - iruts - generage a batch of v4 UUID-derived IRUT-format identifier strings.
+        - iruts - generate a batch of v4 UUID-derived IRUT-format identifier strings.

 - Core application build is automated by an `appgen`-generated `Makefile`.

     - Abstracts building a holistic application so that you can launch the Node.js HTTP app server.
-And, servce the bundled client application.
+And, service the bundled client application.

     - Does not abstract the application-specific details required to: